devils-advocate1/ethicaldrm/README.md

 | Google Drive Leak Detection | ⏳ Planned |
 | JS SDK for Browser Videos | ⏳ Planned |
 | GUI Dashboard | 🧪 Alpha |

+📅 Future Roadmap (The Full Vision)

+phase 1: Infrastructure & Bot Scaling
+Expand to Telegram & Social Media: Evolve the Leakbot from a simple web scraper into a multi-platform monitor.
+I will build a dedicated module using Telethon to scan public and private Telegram channels and integrate with the YouTube API to find pirated content.

+Distributed Architecture: Re-architect the bot into a distributed, event-driven microservice.
+This involves using a message queue (like RabbitMQ) to manage scan jobs for a pool of containerized Docker workers, enabling concurrent scanning of thousands of target sites simultaneously.

+Phase 2: Advanced Forensic Detection
+AI-Powered Perceptual Hashing: Move beyond simple file matching.
+I will train a custom Computer Vision model (like a Siamese Network).
+This will allow the bot to find leaked content even if it has been re-compressed, cropped, filtered, or screen-recorded from a phone.

+Forensic Audio Watermarking: Expand the service to include spread-spectrum audio watermarking for podcasters and musicians, ensuring that even audio-only rips remain traceable.

+Active Screen-Recorder Blocking: Build the planned C++/JavaScript module to proactively detect and block known screen-recording processes (like OBS and ShareX) at the client level, stopping leaks before they even happen.

+Phase 3: Fully Automated Response & Analytics Robo-DMCA (Full Automation): Evolve the "AI Report" into a fully automated takedown system.
+I will build direct API integrations with major cloud hosts (AWS, Cloudflare, Azure) and content platforms (YouTube, Vimeo) to auto-dispatch DMCA notices the instant a confirmed leak is detected, requiring zero human action.

+Viral Leak Analysis (Graph DB): Implement a graph database (like Neo4j) to track the spread of a leak.
+When the bot finds a leak, it will also trace all outbound links on that page to map its viral spread across the internet, providing creators with a stunning visual dashboard of their content's exposure.

+Full SaaS Platform: Launch the entire system as a tiered Software-as-a-Service (SaaS) platform, providing a central dashboard for creators to manage protected assets, view real-time leak analytics, and control their automated security responses.

 ## 🤝 Contributing